mccurdyc/www/content/page/bookshelf.md

 My philosophy on this currently has leaned toward doing the thing that I know adds value now and will especially add value in the future, but to be consciously aware of scope creep.
-You need to know when to stop and when the returns of what you are working on diminish.
-It certain cases, it would be acceptable to "open a ticket and put it in the backlog", but in others, when I have a clear vision and solution for a major problem that has a significant impact on the work we are working on, that is when I suggest, just doing the work and asking for forgiveness later.
+You need to know when to stop and when the returns of what you are working is diminishing.
+In certain cases, it would be acceptable to "open a ticket and put it in the backlog", but in others, when I have a clear vision and solution for a major problem that has a significant impact on the work we are working on, that is when I suggest doing the work and asking for forgiveness later.

 ## The Vision

 Time and time again, from conversations with people and reading books, I constantly hear and see the point of market fit and the vision.

-> Focus on the road, not the wall"
+> Focus on the road, not the wall

 If you focus on what _could_ go wrong, you will drive yourself crazy.
 "Focus on where you are going rather than on what you hope to avoid."